 The practice of drawing irregular zones to integrate public school children is often called the “Finger Plan,” and calls for the creation of multipart zones (i.e., satellite zones) for elementary schools (Davison 1995).
 Even now, some school districts remain under desegregation orders—and we suspect that attendance zones in some of these districts use a Finger Plan to integrate children.
 In other districts, desegregation orders have been lifted recently, and it may be that irregular zones are a legacy of districts’ prior compulsion (or ongoing desire) to integrate students.

-Indeed, drawing irregular attendance zones may be one of the few remaining ways that racially diverse school districts can voluntarily integrate students.
+Indeed, drawing irregularly shaped attendance zones may be one of the few remaining ways that racially diverse school districts can voluntarily integrate students.
 This is evident in a 2007 Supreme Court case that largely forbids identifying the individual race of a student to assign him or her to a public school (Parents Involved in Community Schools v.
 Seattle School District No. 1 2007).
 The Court struck down the use of voluntary student assignment plans (e.g., magnet schools) that used an applicant’s race as a school-assignment criterion.
 While Parents v.
 Seattle prohibited the assignment of students to schools based on race, a majority of the Court found that racial integration remained a legitimate and compelling goal achievable by drawing irregular zones: As Justice Kennedy wrote, “School boards may pursue the goal of bringing together students of diverse backgrounds and races through other means, including strategic site selection of new schools [or] drawing attendance zones with general recognition of the demographics of neighborhoods” (Parents Involved in Community Schools v.
 Seattle School District No. 1 2007:8).

-At the same time that school districts are permitted to delineate irregular zones to achieve racial integration, they are prohibited from delineating even a few zones that result in racial segregation.
+At the same time that school districts are permitted to delineate irregular zones to achieve racial integration, they are prohibited from delineating even a few irregularly shaped zones that result in racial segregation.
 In 1973, the U.S. Supreme Court ruled that if a school district intentionally segregated a few of its schools by manipulating its attendance zones, it could be legally assumed that all racially homogeneous schools in the district were created to maximize racial segregation (Keyes v.
 School District No. 1 1973).
 Under this ruling, a district that intentionally segregates a small area of the district might be compelled to racially integrate all of its schools.
 In short, the 2007 Parents Involved in Community Schools v.
 Seattle School District No. 1 case suggests that it is permissible for school districts to delineate irregular zones that are racially integrated—while the 1973 Keyes v.
-Denver case provides a strong disincentive to using attendance zones as a mechanism of exacerbating racial segregation.
+Denver case provides a strong disincentivizes the use of attendance zones as a mechanism to exacerbate racial segregation.
 These current sociological and legal contexts entreat researchers to ask just how compact or irregular attendance zones actually are and whether “community” schools—as they are tellingly called by the petitioners in Parents v.
 Seattle—reproduce residential segregation.

 Why School Attendance Zones Matter